 Lastly, the recommendations are for soil applications and not for foliar.
 Do not use these rates for foliar applications unless you immediately run the irrigation to wash the product off the leaves.

 If pH is less than 6.0, then it will need lime.
 Your soil test should tell you how much lime to apply per ksqft.
 The guideline is no more than 50lb/ksqft every 6 months, unless you are using a fast acting lime.
 For a fast acting lime, follow the bag recommendations.
 There are 2 types of lime, dolomitic and calcitic.
 Dolomitic limestone is a mix of calcium and magnesium; while calcitic is mostly calcium.
 Most soils do not need magnesium, too much can cause the soil to become too hard and it cannot be removed from the soil.
 Unless the recommendation was to also increase the magnesium in your soil, use calcitic to increase your pH.
 For nitrogen, a low pH soil will benefit from using ammonium nitrate (34-0-0) at no more than 3lb/ksqft/month.
-Avoid applying other products for 2 weeks.
+Avoid applying other products withing 2 weeks of lime application.